a-wf/demo-stock-handler/README.md

 ```

-If I have time, I want also add features like graphql API (`express-graphql or apollo-server-express`), change`MongoDB` by `PostgresQL via`Bookshelf + Knex + ProstgresQL`, create a customized error class, try to convert code in typescript and add metric producer for monitoring better.
+If I have time, I want also add features like graphql API (`express-graphql or apollo-server-express`), change`MongoDB` by `PostgresQL via`Objection + knex + pg`, create a customized error class, try to convert code in typescript and add metric producer for monitoring better.

 ```